 The MA Board requires approval of educational credentials by the National Board for Certification in Occupational Therapy (NBCOT).
 If educated in a language other than English, you must also provide official documentation of a score of at least 560 on the Test of English as a Foreign Language (TOEFL) and 4.5 on the Test of Written English (TWE).

-No. Under MA law, only graduates of a board-approved, accredited occupational therapist assistant program are eligible for licensure as occupational therapist assistants.
+No. Under MA law, only graduates of a board-approved, accredited occupational therapy assistant program are eligible for licensure as occupational therapy assistants.

 No. MA does not currently have a requirement for CE as a condition of license renewal.
 It is recommended that all licensees engage in continuing competence.